Analytic genericity of diffusing orbits in a priori unstable Hamiltonian systems

 \begin{The} Given $\kappa>0$, $I_0\in\cB$ and a small neighborhood $V_{I_0}$ of $I_0$.
 Then there exists an open and dense set $\cU\subset C^\omega_\kappa$, and for each $H_1\in \cU$ we can find $\vep_0=\vep_0(H_1)>0$ and $\rho=\rho(H_1)>0$ satisfying the following property: for each $\vep\in(-\vep_0,\vep_0)\setminus\{0\}$, the Hamiltonian flow of $\HH_\vep=H_0+\vep H_1$ admits a trajectory whose action variables $I(t)$ satisfy

 where the initial condition $I(0)\in V_{I_0}$. \end{The}

-\begin{Rem} As will see in Section \ref{section_proof}, the set of $H_1$ admitting the diffusion is indeed $ C^\omega_\kappa$ dense and $C^3$ open.
-Theorem \ref{Main_Thm1} implies that for generic systems, through an arbitrarily small neighborhood of a given point there passes a trajectory whose action coordinates go away from the initial values by $O(1)$ with respect to the size of the perturbation. \end{Rem} \begin{Rem} $\kappa$ stands for the size of analytic extension.
+\begin{Rem} The above result states that we can find one diffusing orbit whose initial condition $I(0)$ in the action space is just some point in the neighborhood $V_{I_0}$.
+This initial condition $I(0)$ in general may not be $I_0$.
+To construct diffusion orbits one needs to pose some hypotheses on $H_1$, see \textbf{(H3a)-(H3b)} in Section \ref{section_mechanism}.
+Moreover, as we will show in Section \ref{section_proof}, the set of $H_1$ satisfying \textbf{(H3a)-(H3b)} is indeed $ C^\omega_\kappa$ dense and $C^3$ open.
+These conditions of genericity in $H_1$ are rather explicit.
+They are given by conditions (which only require finite precision calculation) on a rapidly convergent integral.
+Hence, they can be verified in concrete models (e.g. in celestial mechanics).
+Also, we point out that $\rho$ does not depend on $\varepsilon$, so Theorem \ref{Main_Thm1} implies that for generic systems, through an arbitrarily small neighborhood of a given point there passes a trajectory whose action coordinates go away from the initial values by $O(1)$ with respect to the size of the perturbation. \end{Rem} \begin{Rem} $\kappa$ stands for the size of analytic extension.